9 Brain Boosters to Prevent Memory Loss

 Try different ways to relax, like meditation, yoga, or massage.

 Smoking speeds up memory loss as you age.
 If you smoke, quit.

 Smoking's effect on memory is probably due to small strokes it can cause in the brain, Turner says.
 Try nicotine replacement, medicine, or counseling to help you kick the habit for good.

 8. Get Checked

 Certain medicines, such as sleep and anxiety drugs, can also affect your ability to remember.
-See your doctor to get checked and treated for these problems, and to go over all your medicines.
+See your doctor to get checked and treated for these problems and to go over all your medicines.

 9. Use Memory Tricks

 When you have trouble with everyday memory, it helps to have a few tricks up your sleeve.
-Every time you learn a new name or word, say it out loud to seal it into your brain.
+Every time you learn a new name or word, say it out loud to seal it in your brain.
 Mentally connect each new name with an image.
 If you meet a girl named April, picture a tree in bloom to represent the month of April.

-To help with recall, post sticky notes around the home and office, or set reminders on your phone so you'll know when it's time to take your medicine or head to an important meeting.
+To help with recall, post sticky notes around the home and office or set reminders on your phone so you'll know when it's time to take your medicine or head to an important meeting.